spycherf/creeps/creeps_game_rules.md

 On its turn, a card has one _action_, which must be used either to activate an ability or to perform a _basic attack_ dealing 1 damage.
 Regardless of the action taken, heroes deal +1 damage to targets with a value of 4 or lower.

 [Player abilities](#player) are divided into three types: _active_, _passive_, and _ultimate_.
 Active and ultimate abilities consume an action, whereas passive ones do not.
-Ultimate abilities are unlocked at level 8 and may be used only once per game.
+Ultimate abilities are unlocked at level 6 and may be used only once per game.

 At any time during their turn, heroes may also use one [item](#items) from the inventory.
 This does not consume their action.
 Used items are discarded face up to the left of the item pile.
 There are three items in total; once all have been used, the discard pile is shuffled to form a new item pile.

 #### Retaliation

 In response to the player's attack, creeps retaliate for 1 damage.
-If the combined value of the remaining creeps is 20 or more, they deal +1 damage.
-When defeated or _disabled_ (by abilities like Polymorph), creeps cannot retaliate and are therefore excluded from this value check.
+If the combined value of the remaining creeps is 20 or more, this damage increases by 1.
+Defeated and _disabled_ creeps cannot retaliate and are therefore not counted toward this total.

-By default, retaliation damage targets the attacker.
+By default, retaliation damage is dealt to the attacker.
 However, if the player targeted a boss without defeating or disabling it, the damage is directed at the card with the highest value instead.

 [Creep abilities](#creeps) may trigger during retaliation under certain conditions.
-Defeated or disabled creeps cannot use their ability.
+Defeated and disabled creeps cannot use their ability.

 ### Rewards

 After a victory, the player may earn three types of rewards:

-* **Level**.
+- **Level**.
 The player levels up by moving the current level card to the bottom of the pile.
-* **Resources**.
+- **Resources**.
 The player draws one resource card.
-* **Items**.
+- **Items**.
 For each boss they defeated, the player draws one item card and places it face up in the inventory.
 If the item pile is empty, the player may not draw from the discard pile.
 If bosses were defeated during an earlier combat phase but the creeps were only fully cleared later, the player should not forget to draw the corresponding item cards at that time.

 ## End of the game